Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/blob.md

-A blob is a **binary large object** , large meaning size is arbitrary, anywhere in between small ang big.
+A blob is a **binary large object** , large meaning size is arbitrary, anywhere in between small and big.
 It is a sequence of bytes written in hexadecimal notation and prefixed with `0x`.
 Each byte requires 2 digits: